 You can also receive email support with a one-day turnaround or less.
 In addition, there’s a fairly thorough FAQ-style knowledge base for self-service customer support.
 It’s not quite as good or as navigable as Square’s knowledge base, but it’s still good quality and the search feature works well.

 Overall, I’m impressed by the level of customer service provided here.
 Capital One has dedicated some substantial resources, and it shows.
 For me, the proof is in the pudding – and the pudding is the lack of complaints and attacks to be found on the web.
 Of the small number of complaints you’ll find for Spark Pay, only a few cite poor customer service – the complete opposite of Square.
 Even PayPal Here gets a solid number of complaints about quality of service.

 Negative Reviews and Complaints:

 I can tell you, however, that Spark Pay has zero complaints on Ripoff Reports and other similar complaint sites.
-App services like Google Play (where the app has a 3.7-star rating) and Apple’s iTunes Store (where it has a 3-star rating for all versions) have provided forums for software and overall service complaints, though, and you can find a handful of reviews elsewhere.
+App stores like Google Play (where the app has a 3.7-star rating on 494 ratings) and Apple’s iTunes Store (where it has a 3.5-star rating for all versions, based on 122 reviews) have provided forums for software and overall service complaints, though, and you can find a handful of reviews elsewhere.
 The following issues have cropped up most frequently: